Policeman killed, inmates freed in attack on Bahrain prison - Nigeria Today

 Policeman killed, inmates freed in attack on Bahrain prison

-Thousands of mainly Shi’ite Muslim Bahrainis are in jail on charges including participating in anti-government protests.
+A policeman has been killed on Sunday when armed men attacked a prison in Bahrain, freeing several convicted inmates, the interior ministry said, in what it described as a terrorist act.
+It did not provide an exact number for those who had escaped or identify them but said authorities were searching for them.
+Thousands of…

-The post Policeman killed, inmates freed in attack on Bahrain prison appeared first on Premium Times Nigeria.
+The post Policeman killed, inmates freed in attack on Bahrain prison appeared first on The Herald Nigeria – 24/7 News updates from Nigeria.

 Follow us on twitter @NigeriaTodayNG